Nostrand Avenue station (IND Fulton Street Line): Renovation

 Despite overcrowding at the Nostrand Avenue station as ridership increased, the Bedford Avenue entrances remained closed for over 25 years.
 On December 11, 2015, New York City Transit released its Review of the A and C Lines report.
 Among the various aspects discussed, the report discussed the option of reopening closed station entrances along these routes.
 The report concluded that if additional capital funding was provided, or if the Federal Transit Administration's interpretation of the Americans with Disabilities Act of 1990 (ADA) reverted its original flexible approach, reopening closed entrances at Nostrand Avenue would become more feasible.
 The report stated that reopening the Bedford Avenue entrances would reduce congestion at the Nostrand Avenue entrance, reduce uneven loading on A and C trains, and cut the walking distance for riders going to and from areas west of Arlington Place - including bus riders.
 It also found that opening the unopened entrances at Arlington Place and Fulton Street to the northbound platform would provide similar benefits at a lower cost.

 In 2019, the MTA announced that the Nostrand Avenue station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 On February 6, 2020, the MTA announced that the Bedford Avenue entrances to the station would be reopened.
 The entrances were allowed to be reopened because the station would receive ADA improvements.
 Reopening the entrances cost around $2 million, with $1.25 million coming from New York City Transit, $500,000 from Assembly Member Tremaine Wright and $250,000 from State Senator Velmanette Montgomery.
 The work comprised the installation of lighting and turnstiles, the rehabilitation of stairways, the scraping and repainting of areas, the repairing and replacement of tile, and the construction of new sidewalk entrance structures.
 The entrances were intended to allow for free transfers between directions, better serve areas west of Arlington Place, and provide a direct connection to northbound B44 SBS service, as well as reduce severe overcrowding during the p.m. rush hour.
 The entrances were reopened on February 4, 2021.
 At the time, overall subway crime had decreased significantly compared to the 1980s and 1990s.

 The installation of elevators at the station was to be funded by congestion pricing in New York City.
 The project was postponed in June 2024 after the implementation of congestion pricing was delayed.
 In April 2025, the MTA announced plans to install taller fare gates with glass panels at 20 stations, including the Nostrand Avenue station.
 The fare gates would be manufactured by Cubic Transportation Systems, Conduent, Scheidt & Bachmann, and STraffic as part of a pilot program to reduce fare evasion.
+After congestion pricing was approved, the MTA announced that the elevator installations would proceed.
+In July 2026, the MTA announced plans for accessibility renovations at five subway stations in Brooklyn.
+Among these, the Nostrand Avenue station would receive three elevators.